annieliang-github/annieliang-github/README.md

 ### Hi there 👋

 Hi, I'm Annie Liang, a programmer newbie 💻.
-I'm studying MCIT at UPenn and I LOVE CODING!

 - 🔭 I’m currently working on Data Structure and Computer Design.
-- 🌱 I’m currently learning Java from JetBrains Academy.
+- 🌱 I’m learning Java from JetBrains Academy.
 - 💼 I’m pursuing a Master's degree of Computer Science at Upenn.
-- 💬 Ask me about anything!
+- 💬 Ask me about how I decided to switch career from journalist to software developer.
-- 📫 How to reach me: angnanliang@hotmail.com
+- 📫 How to reach me: angnanliang@hotmail.com / 682-217-9896
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I learned to code because of COVID-19.
+- ⚡ Fun fact: I am reading Cracking the Coding Interview now.

 ⭐️ I AM GOING PLACES!